 • Creamy white potatoes and chicken are kid-friendly favorites and work great for picky eaters.

-ingredients for instant pot chicken stew.
+ingredients for chicken soup with potatoes.

 Chicken is a lean protein that is easy to find and budget-friendly.
-You can use chicken breasts or chicken thighs in this recipe.
+You can use tender chicken breasts or chicken thighs in this recipe.

 Potatoes pair wonderfully with chicken and are also easy to find throughout the year.
+You can use Russet potatoes, Yukon gold potatoes, or whatever type you can find.

 Vegetables like carrots, onion, celery, and mushrooms add even more substance and nutrition to this chicken stew.
+Feel free to adapt the veggies to what your family likes best.
+Zucchini or fennel would also be great.

 Please see the recipe card at the end of this post for the exact ingredients and measurements.

-Recipe Steps
+Chicken Vegetable Soup Recipe Steps

 Step One